glennmckechnie/weewx-wxobs/README.md

 p.s. datepicker's origins are unknown but a search of github will turn up many versions.
 I'll find one that matches this one and give a link - [This one](https://github.com/chrishulbert/datepicker) is very close to it.

 # Changes
+**Update: Jan 2018** Rsync is now included as an option if you are
+1. Transferring the web data to a remote server.
+2. Using the sqlite database.
+3. Able to setup password-less access for ssh, an example of which [is here](http://github.com/weewx/weewx/wiki/Using-the-RSYNC-skin-as-a-backup-solution#Create_the_passwordless_access)

+When configured it will transfer the database to the same location (/var/lib/weewx to /var/lib/weewx) on the remote machine (or see version 0.6.3 for other options).
+This will hopefully be achievable at the remote end.
+If that is not the case, due to permissions, accessibility, etc then the location will need to be changed to something more suitable within weewx.conf ie: *SQLITE_ROOT = /a_directory/you_can_access/remotely* however the default should work well, but you may need to create the directory first.
+It also transfers the include file to its equivalent location.
+The include file can be relocated from the default location to somewhere, perhaps more suitable (usually required due to permission problems.)
+(Other options now exist - see version 0.6.3)

 **Update: 18th Jan 2018**
 A quirk in checkdate can allow strings to be passed through to the underlying code.
 Lame injection attempts highlighted the need for this trivial fix so we now do a better job of sanitizing the checkdate input.